ngxs/store/docs/concepts/state.md

 ```

 ### Async Actions
-Actions can perform async operations and update the state after a operation.
+Actions can perform async operations and update the state after an operation.

-Typically in Redux your actions are pure functions and you have some other system like a saga or effect to perform
+Typically in Redux your actions are pure functions and you have some other system like a saga or an effect to perform
 these operations and dispatch another action back to your state to mutate the state.
 There are some
-reasons why but for the most part it can be redundant and just add boilerplate.
+reasons why, but for the most part it can be redundant and just add boilerplate.
 The great thing here is
 we give you the flexibility to make that decision yourself based on your requirements.

 Let's take a look at a simple async action: